Salcedo, Dominican Republic

 Salcedo is the capital city of the Hermanas Mirabal Province in the Dominican Republic.
 It is the birthplace of the Dominican heroines, the Mirabal sisters, who died in the struggle against the dictator Rafael Trujillo.
-A museum in the town commemorates three of sisters; it was tended to by the remaining sister, Bélgica (Dedé) Mirabal, until her death on February 1, 2014.
+A museum in the town commemorates three of the sisters; it was tended to by the remaining sister, Bélgica (Dedé) Mirabal, until her death on February 1, 2014.

 The city is named after Francisco Antonio Salcedo who fought in the northwestern part of the country against the Haitian army during the Dominican-Haitian War after the Dominican independence from Haiti in 1844.

 Geography

 Salcedo is located in the Cibao Valley, south of the Cordillera Septentrional (in English, "Northern mountain range").
 It has a total area of 432.95 km^{2}.
 It has only one municipal district (a subdivision of a municipality): Jamao Afuera.